-microsoft It seems to take action in terms of blocking access to other operating systems that might be installed simultaneously to devices Windows 10After, first announced that it will tolerate the use pirated versions of Windows 10, hoping for a rapid increase market share and convinced users to the subsequent acquisition of a license.
+Microsoft It seems to take action in terms of blocking access to other operating systems that might be installed simultaneously to devices Windows 10, after, first, announced that it will tolerate the use of versions Windows 10 pirated, in the hope of a rapid increase in market share and convincing users to purchase a license later.

-According to information provided to partners OEM China, starting with Windows 10, microsoft It will no longer require device manufacturers to include an option to disable support Secure Boot.
+According to information provided to partners OEM China, starting with Windows 10, Microsoft It will no longer require device manufacturers to include an option to disable support Secure Boot.
 Thought as an additional security barrier designed to prevent malware run when the operating system starts, functionality Secure Boot It involves the provision of a security certificate authorization before booting. function Secure Boot but becomes an insurmountable obstacle if we try installing a different operating system than the one authorized by the device manufacturer, for example Linux.

-For Windows 8, Applying a sticker "Designed for Windows 8"The device housing, marking its certification for that version WindowsIt was a requirement.
-As was mandatory and include an option for disabling the Secure BootMeant to reassure worried that users might get stuck with Windows 8.
+For Windows 8, Applying a sticker "Designed for Windows 8"The device housing, marking its certification for that version Windows, was a mandatory requirement.
+Equally obligatory was the inclusion of an option to disable the function Secure BootMeant to reassure worried that users might get stuck with Windows 8.

-Regarding the range of mobile devices, microsoft requires mandatory activation function Secure Boot to grant certification Windows 10, Thereby excluding any possibility for subsequent installation of another operating system than the one authorized by the manufacturer.
+Regarding the range of mobile devices, Microsoft requires mandatory activation function Secure Boot to grant certification Windows 10, Thereby excluding any possibility for subsequent installation of another operating system than the one authorized by the manufacturer.